Ohne Maulkorb: Content

 The moderators of Ohne Maulkorb were editors Rudi Dolezal, Hannes Rossacher, Ernst Grandits, Vera Russwurm, Helmut Frodl, Werner Fitzthum, Karin Resetarits (earlier under her birth name, Karin Müller), and later her husband Peter Resetarits (1981-1987) and Martina Rupp (since 1986).
 From 1981 to 1985 Marald Sicheritz also served as an editor.

-Its successor program was in the X-Large format, which was moderated by Barbara Stöckl since 1987 and later by Christian Clerici and Arabella Kiesbauer.
+Its successor program was the show X-Large, which was originally moderated by Barbara Stöckl in 1987, and later by Christian Clerici and Arabella Kiesbauer.